-Applicant is qualified and has the capability to deliver cross-sector/information/ programs.
+Applicant is qualified and has the capability to deliver cross-sector/information/programs.
 Organization can act as accessibility leader in their sector.
 Organization staff has relevant experience.
+Organization has provided recent financial statements.

 Networks: 10 per cent

 Applicant demonstrates strong sector networks, relationships, and partnerships with the ability to deliver project outcomes.